MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-validate-microsoft-updates.md

 ---
-title: Validate software updates from Microsoft in Azure Stack Validation as a Service | Microsoft Docs
+title: Validate software updates from Microsoft in Azure Stack Validation as a Service
 description: Learn how to validate software updates from Microsoft with Validation as a Service.
 author: mattbriggs